We’d never heard of Port d’Andratx before we picked it for a last-minute Spring week away as a result of a special deal that came up on Travelzoo.

 There are great bus links which take you along the coast to the other resorts and beaches (though hiring a car would be preferable because, as pleasant as the town is, there’s not enough here to occupy you there for a full week).

 While I was on the bus, I was sat next to a lady with a small baby who was staying in Magaluf and had just visited Port d’Andratx for the day.
-She was bemoaning the fact they had to leave and go back to their hotel in Magaluf, which she was now unhappy about having experienced the serene surroundings of Port d’Andratx in comparison with Magaluf which, in her words, was “a bit skanky!”
+She was bemoaning the fact they had to leave and go back to their hotel in Magaluf, which she was now unhappy about having experienced the serene surroundings of Port d’Andratx in comparison with Magaluf, which she was complaining was “a bit skanky!”

-No-one could ever describe Port d’Andratx in that way – and if you’re looking for a more up-market and relaxing stay away from the familiar sights and sounds of Magaluf, particularly if you’re visiting with children, then we thoroughly recommend this town.
+No-one could ever describe Port d’Andratx in that way – and if you’re looking for a quieter and more relaxing stay away from the familiar sights and sounds of Magaluf, particularly if you’re visiting with children, then we thoroughly recommend this town.

 There’s just one potential downside to bear in mind, which is that there’s no beach in Port d’Andratx and, if you want sand and swimming in the sea, you’ll just need to catch one of the regular buses around to Peguera, Camp de Mar or Sant Elm, which for us was no problem at all.